Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 • When the Start Replication job finishes successfully, the VMs begin their initial replication to Azure.

-• After initial replication finishes, delta replication begins.
+• After that initial replication finishes, delta replication begins.
 Incremental changes to AWS VM disks are periodically replicated to the replica disks in Azure.

 You can track job status in the portal notifications.